billhails/CEKF/README.md

 by calling a function (call) or calling a continuation (return).
 It then becomes possible to thread an additional "failure" continuation as a sort of hidden argument through all those calls.

-Mostly that additional continuation goes un-noticed, except in two specific cases:
+Mostly that additional continuation goes completely unnoticed, except in two specific cases:

-1. `amb` is invoked with two (unevaluated) arguments.
-It arranges to have it's first argument evaluated, and additionally installs a new failure continuation that will, if invoked, restore the state of the machine to the point just after `amb` was invoked, but with the second argument to `amb` ready to be evaluated instead.
+1. When `amb` is invoked with two (unevaluated) arguments, it arranges to have it's first argument evaluated, and additionally installs a new failure continuation that will, if invoked, restore the state of the machine to the point just after `amb` was invoked, but with the second argument to `amb` ready to be evaluated instead.
-2. `back`, if invoked, restores the most recent state installed by `amb`, "backtracking" to the decision point and allowing the alternative to be produced.
+2. When `back` is invoked, it restores the most recent state installed by `amb`, "backtracking" to the decision point and allowing the alternative to be produced.

 For all the details see